 I am a designer

 As part of a tiny team, I do a lot under the title of designer.
-Aral and I work together on the holistic design of Ind.ie.
-I work on everything from graphic design to web development while learning how to run a sustainable social enterprise.
+Aral and I work together on the holistic design of Small Technology Foundation.
+I work on everything from graphic design to web development while learning how to run a sustainable not-for-profit organisation.

 Honest, sustainable, and independent design is important to me.
-I believe the web should be owned and controlled by the citizens that use it, and we who create technology should do so ethically and responsibly.
-Someone at Google once called me a socialist (and considered it an insult…)
+I believe the web should be owned and controlled by the people who use it, and we who create technology should do so ethically and responsibly.
+I like small tech, not big tech.

-I also speak and write regularly about the importance of accessibility and diversity in the tech and design industries.
+I also speak and write regularly about the importance of accessibility, inclusivity and diversity in the web and tech communities.
 I first became interested in the web because I loved how it made information and shared experiences available to (almost) everybody.
-I want to work for a web that is equally accessible to all people.
-And to do that, our industry must be as diverse as the people who use what we create.
+I want to work for a web that is equally accessible to all people, and respects their rights.